 For many mathematics courses, prerequisites are satisfied by earning the required grade in another math course OR by earning the required score on a math placement exam.

 The courses listed in the chart below allow a math placement score to satisfy the prerequisites for the course.
 (Remember: students may also satisfy the prerequisite by taking an appropriate prerequisite course.)
-Two different math placement tests are offered through the University of Iowa: the ALEKS math placement test and the Math Placement Test, Level 3 (MPT 3).
+Two different math placement tests are offered through the University of Iowa: the ALEKS math placement test and the Advanced Math Placement test (formerly known as the MPT 3).
 For each course, the placement test students should take to satisfy the prerequisite is listed.

 Math Placement Test Used